upadhyayI/MemoryGame/README.md

 This app is ready to be published on google playstore.

-Inspired from R K Pandey’s My Memory game
+Inspired from R K Pandey